marcoferrer/kroto-plus/README.md

                          name = "some name"
                     }
 ```
-For rpc methods with a request type of ```com.google.protobuf.Empty``` then a no args overload in supplied.
+For rpc methods with a request type of ```com.google.protobuf.Empty``` then a no args overload is supplied.
 ```kotlin
 //Original
 val response = serviceStub.myRpcMethod(Empty.getDefaultInstance())